kern-me/Etsy-Customer-Terms/README.md

-# Etsy Searched Terms Scraper
+# ELK
 ## What it does
-Automates the process of gathering the search terms from your Etsy "Stats" panel and places them into a Google spreadsheet.
+Etsy Longtail Keywords is a MacOS Applescript App that automates the process of gathering the search terms from your Etsy "Stats" panel and places them into a Google spreadsheet.

 ## Requirements
 - Mac OS 10+